Desert Prince: 1998: three-year-old season

 In the International Classification, published in January 1999, Desert Prince was rated the best European three-year-old colt of 1998, one pound ahead of Dr Fong.

 Stud record

-Desert Prince was retired from racing to become a breeding stallion at the Irish National Stud in County Kildare at a fee of €20000 and was "shuttled" to stand at the Woodlands Stud in Australia for the Southern Hemisphere breeding season.
-He later had spells at the Gestut Isarland in Germany and the Scuderia Andy Capp in Italy.
-As of 2014, he stands at the Haras du Thenney near Saint-Pierre-Azif in Calvados, France at a fee of €5000.
+Desert Prince was retired from racing to become a breeding stallion in 1999-2006 at the Irish National Stud in County Kildare at a fee of €20000 and Shuttled in 1999-2004 to Woodlands Stud Australia for the Southern Hemisphere breeding season.
+At stud in 2007-11 at the Gestut Isarland Germany.
+At stud in 2012-13 and 2015-20 at Scuderia Andy Capp Italy. in 2014 stand at the Haras du Thenney near Saint-Pierre-Azif in Calvados France.
+Pensioned in 2020 and died on 25 October 2022.
 His best winners have included Oriental Magic (Scottish Derby), Tarzi (Hyperion Stakes), Outback Prince (TJ Smith Stakes), France (Tetrarch Stakes), Mail The Desert and the leading hurdler My Tent Or Yours.